 A clean bathroom environment is one we all desire.
 But keeping on top of a dirt, mould and rust prone room can be quite tricky.
 It's important to look after your bathroom though, as over time, lack of care and attention can cause permanent damage to your beloved luxury bathroom suite.
 Thankfully, you don't need to spend fortunes on cleaning products, and most things you have in the house, such as vinegar, are perfect for getting your bathroom sparkly and dirt free.
-See our top tips below for the ultimate clean...
+See o../../bathroom-suites.htmlur top tips below for how to clean a bathroom...

 1. Remove mould

 Remove mouldy grouting or sealant with a toothbrush dipped in a solution of one part bleach to four parts water.

 Get rid of dried deposits around chrome taps by soaking a cloth or a kitchen towel with white vinegar and wrap it around the tap.
 Leave overnight and rinse thoroughly with warm soapy water.
 If there are any stubborn deposits, remove them with a toothbrush.

 Brass fixtures can soon look tarnished so clean by making a paste of bicarbonate of soda and lemon juice.
 Lightly scrub the fixtures, leave for a few minutes and then buff with a clean cloth.

 Remove caked on hairspray from mirrors by wiping with a little surgical spirit on a soft cloth.

 5. Remove stains from the toilet seat